 What’s the difference between amortization and depreciation?

-• Patents and trademarks
+Patents & trademarks

 Proprietary information (such as recipes, design processes, and algorithms)

-How to calculate depreciation deductions
+How to calculate depreciation?

 Depreciation is similar to amortization; the big difference is that you are dealing with tangible assets.
 So, if you own an asset, you use it in your business, it will eventually wear out or need to be replaced, you can calculate its anticipated useful life, and you expect it to be useful for more than a year, you can probably depreciate ("write off") part of the cost of those assets over a period of time.

 The IRS allows you to depreciate specific items over a set period of years.
-Check the information in IRS Publication 946 for exhaustive details on what property can be depreciated and how to calculate the write off.
-In general, though, and with many exceptions:
+Check the information in IRS Publication 946 on How To Depreciate Property for exhaustive details on what property can be depreciated and how to calculate the write-off.

-• Three years: tractors, tools, and some livestock (specifically, race horses)
+Three years: Tractors, tools, and some livestock (specifically, racehorses)

-• Five Years: computers, office equipment, cars, light trucks, and construction equipment.
+Five Years: Computers, office equipment, cars, light trucks, and construction equipment.

-At the risk of boring you, we'll repeat this again: general tax advice is useful only to a point.
-It is essential to talk to a financial professional to understand how to calculate and expense amortization and depreciation deductions.
+Assuming you are not a financial whiz, you need professional advice – or at least a tax preparation program that you trust - to figure out how to best calculate depreciation.
+At the risk of boring you, we'll repeat this: general tax advice applies only to a point.
+It is essential to talk to a financial professional to understand calculating and expense amortization and depreciation deductions.

 If you are ready to invest in your business by adding new assets or replacing those nearing the end of their useful lifespan, you probably need working capital.
 Sadly, owners of smaller companies often struggle to access working capital from bank loans – the application process is complex and demanding, and requirements are strict.